ShiftSpace/promises/readme.txt

     doSomething(response);
   }

-Now AJAX programmers have simple gotten used to this pattern but what's happened here is not desirable.
+Now AJAX programmers have simply gotten used to this pattern but what's happened here is not desirable.
 We've broken out the logic of handleFoo not because we want to, but because we want to maintain readability.
+This is also not composable.
+That is you cannot change the behavior of the result of the aysynchronous call by composing some functions together.
+You have to put any new logic into handleFoo.
+We'll see the implications of this at the end.

+Let's look at how you write JavaScript when you're not dealing with asynchronous calls.
 If it wasn't for the callback we would have written something like the following:

   function bar()
   {